 Dudes, far too often we ignore men’s self-care.
 Whether it’s ignoring our emotional fitness, failing to surround ourselves with healthy communities, or even just a lack of interest in men’s fashion, Dudefluencer’s been by your side all the way.

-And now it’s onto the next step in our self-care journey: the ultimate men’s grooming guide for 2021.
-And when you’re done, I definitely recommend Dudefluencer’s Manscaping Guide to finish up your grooming journey.
+So now it’s onto the next step in your self-care journey: the ultimate men’s grooming guide for 2021.
+And when you’re done, check out the Dudefluencer’s Manscaping Guide to finish up your grooming journey.

 What is men’s grooming, and why is it important?

 When I’m talking about grooming, I’m going to be talking about all of it.
 Hairstyle, nose-hair trimming, face wash.

 Andy Gilchrist of Ask Andy About Clothes describes the importance of men’s grooming as, “We live in a complex, crowded society where considerate people keep themselves clean, neat and appropriately presentable for a variety of places and occasions.
 Appropriate grooming is about respect for your fellow humans.
 A close shave, a cleansing shower for your hair and body, shiny teeth, sparkling breath, healthy skin, a touch of fragrance, and you’re set for a business presentation, taking a beautiful lady to dinner, or having a beer with the guys.”

 Trust me, Andy is right: grooming is essential.

 First, everyone does it.
 Heck, you’ve been doing it since you were a little one.